Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Type Git Clone and paste the URL you copied from the GitHub.
 To create your local clone press Enter

+## Database
+- SQLite
+Cloud based database to hold the product, user, order and blog fields.

+- Postgres

+## Database Design
+The database uses SQL through PostgreSQL and was originally formed from fixtures categories.json and products.json

 ## Forking